Top 30 things to do in Ho Chi Minh City: The ultimate guide to Saigon

-A stir-fried corn usually has lots of corn stir-fried with butter, with some dried shrimp and shrimp paste to spice it up, topped with chili sauce and green onion.
+Stir-fried corn usually has lots of corn stir-fried with butter, some dried shrimp and shrimp paste to spice it up, and topped with chili sauce and green onion.
 This infusion of different ingredients takes your tongue on a journey from sweet, to spicy and salty.
-Enjoy the dish as the snack for late afternoon, you won’t deny trying it as the first things to do in Ho Chi Minh city.
+Enjoy the dish as a snack for late afternoon, while fulfilling your list of things to do in Ho Chi Minh city.

 A typical bowl of knocking noodle will have white noodle, thin sliced lean pork, fried onion, bean sprouts, chives and crackling.
-This dish is not sold in the morning, but from afternoon till midnight and a highlight of Saigon cuisine since it’s delicious yet the price is very affordable, a very popular dish among the working class and students.
+This dish is not sold in the morning, usually served in the afternoon till midnight and is a highlight of Saigon cuisine since it’s delicious yet, affordable.
+It’s a very popular dish among the working class and students.

 You can also learn about Saigon’s unique culture through the city’s small cafes.
 Try a delicious cup of Saigon coffee is one of the best things to do in Ho Chi Minh city.

 Saigonese youth call Ly Tu Trong – Dong Khoi Apartment the “Vintage Mall”.
 It has cafes, bars, pubs, restaurants, fashion boutiques…